How To Use And Configure WordPress Widgets – Part 4

 Tag Cloud widget displaying tags

-(Tag cloud set to display WordPress post tags)
+(Tag Cloud widget displaying WordPress post tags)

 (Tag cloud displaying WordPress post categories)